-Plastic films have become an integral part of daily life.
-We use them to package food, carry our groceries home from the store, and cover vegetables grown in greenhouses and fields.
-Film packaging is common in the medical engineering industry and often saves lives.
+Plastic film has become an integral part of daily life.
+We use them it to package food, carry our groceries home from the store, and cover vegetables grown in greenhouses and fields.
+Film packaging is common in the medical industry and often saves lives.
 A wide variety of films are also used in construction.
 Moisture barriers ensure that our roofs do not leak and that water does not damage the walls of our homes.
 Sophisticated plastic films are used to cover sports arenas, opening up new possibilities for architects.

 Films today are high-tech products that have a wide variety of characteristics.
 Mass production uses cost-effective plastics, such as high- and low-density PE, PP, PVC, and PS.
 In cases where special characteristics such as toughness, permeability, or light resistance are required, high-quality polymers such as various polyesters, PTFE, or ETFE are used.
 Films such as EPDM and EVA are used to waterproof roofs.
 Multilayer films have various characteristics such as strength, impermeability in regard to gas and bacteria, and suitability for contact with food.